Who are the men that pick for scraps amongst the ruins at the end of history?

 It won't just destroy his enemies, but his friends as well, which might explain why the Biden admin didn't release it to ensure Trump's defeat.

-I'm completely convinced of that.
+I'm completely convinced about that.

-I don't think there's going to be anything that compromising on Trump in there, because I think that Trump and Epstein's relationship was public enough.
+I don't think there's going to be anything that compromising on Trump in there because I think that Trump and Epstein's relationship was public enough.

 Everyone knew they were friends.